Metroline: Edgware (EW)

 Edgware garage operates routes 113, 142, 204, 240, 251, 606, 642 and N113.

 When Edgware garage was first opened by the London General Omnibus Company in 1925 it had space for 24 buses, but there was plenty of room adjacent to the then recently built underground station.
 In 1939 a new building was erected next to the original one, which was to become the new bus station, while the remaining open parking area was used to store vehicles for the trolleybus replacement programme.

 In 1984 a new 100-bus garage was built on old railway land at a cost of £4.5 million.
 However in November 1992, Edgware garage was earmarked for closure, with buses due to be moved to Cricklewood as it was to become a fully functioning garage with new facilities.
 The outdoor parking area and the bus station then became a midibus outstation in 1993, with a new bus wash and light maintenance facilities provided in the yard.

 In 1999, London Sovereign, which had won some recent tenders in the North West London area, took on a 10-year lease on half of Edgware garage and invested in new maintenance facilities to replace its former base at Borehamwood.
 In late 2000, Metroline moved back into the other half of the garage, making it one of the few garages to be shared by two operators.

+In 2025, Metroline announced that Edgware garage operates only Electric buses on it's routes.